 Cosmetics and Pregnancy: How to take care of yourself and your baby

-Pregnancy is a unique and precious moment which deserves attention.
-During pregnancy, the future mother and her little inhabitant are vulnerable.
-As such, drugs and cosmetic products must be closely analyzed for any potential health risks that could compromise the pregnancy.
+Pregnancy is a unique and precious moment that deserves our full attention.
+During this period, the mother-to-be and her little inhabitant are very vulnerable to the environment.
+Like drugs, the use of cosmetic products must be controlled

 Watch out for labels!

 Most chemicals in the environment and on our skin come from our bathrooms.
 Aggressive preservatives, endocrine disruptors, heavy metals, the formulas of cosmetic and hygiene products used on a daily basis are not without danger.
 As a precaution, products containing risky substances should be avoided during entire pregnancy.
 Among the substances at risk are mainly MIT (methylisothiazolinone) and derivatives, parabens, phthalates, PEGs, EDTA, triclosan, alcohol, surfactants such as SLS and ALS.
 But allergens should also be avoided.
 During pregnancy, hormonal disruption causes skin hypersensitivity which can trigger allergies.
 European cosmetic regulations require cosmetic manufacturers to include these allergens on the labels of their products (at the end of the INCI lists), but this is not the case for products outside Europe, especially those from the United States.